Introduction to radicalization prevention in the probation context

 You’ll be directly enrolled when you purchase it.

-This specialised course module guides probation professionals to recognise the radicalisation risk factors among probationers.
+This specialized course module guides probation professionals to recognize the radicalization risk factors among probationers.
 Additionally, it outlines the assessment methods and strategies for intervention in probation contexts.

 Who should attend?